discover-labs/dictum/docs/docs/data_model/getting_started.md

 # Getting Started

-Hyperplane was designed for an easy start.
+Dictum was designed for an easy start.
 You can create a minimal data model in just a dozen of lines of code and then build from there.

-## Install Hyperplane
+## Install Dictum

 Just install with `pip`: